sendbird/sendbird-calls-android/README.md

 ```

 ## Grant system permissions to the SDK
 The SDK requires system permissions.
-The following permissions allow the SDK to access microphone and use audio, as shown here:
+The following permissions allow the SDK to access the microphone and use audio, as shown here:

 ```manifest
 <uses-permission android:name="android.permission.CAMERA" />